Anthosachne solandri

-Anthosachne solandri is a species of true grass in the tribe Triticeae endemic to New Zealand.
+Anthosachne solandri, blue wheat grass, or pātītī taeanui is a species of true grass in the tribe Triticeae endemic to New Zealand.
 It is a medium stature tufted grass that tends to have flat, blueish leaves.
 It flowers from September–February, and fruits from October–May.

 Distribution and habitat

 A. solandri is endemic to the North and South Islands of Aotearoa New Zealand.
 It is found in open habitats in coastal environments and inland tussock grasslands, as well as in riverbeds, screes, and moraines from elevations 0-1500 m.

 It has never been found North of Motu Kaikoura, an island off Great Barrier Island.
 It had originally been collected there by Thomas Kirk in 1867 (AK 11174), but was presumed extinct there until 2006, when it was refound by Ewen Cameron.

 The type for the species was collected by Joseph Banks and Daniel Solander during Caption James Cook's first voyage to New Zealand onboard the HMS Endeavour.
 The type location was "on rocks near Tōtaranui", a location in present day Marlborough Sounds.